 Note the Diagnosis and Your Vet’s Recommendations

-When your dog is diagnosed with glaucoma, it’s a natural response to be overwhelmed.
-Much like a diagnosis of cancer, the mention of the word “glaucoma” can send your brain reeling and prevent you from hearing anything else that your vet has to tell you, but you need to keep track of the diagnosis and for vet's recommendations on dealing with glaucoma in dogs and what your next steps are.
+Much like a diagnosis of cancer, the mention of the word “glaucoma” can send your brain reeling and prevent you from hearing anything else that your vet has to tell you, but you need to keep track of the diagnosis and for vet's recommendations on dealing with dog glaucoma and what your next steps are.

-To avoid missing out on important information about your dog’s glaucoma condition, there are a few things that you can do:
+To avoid missing out on important information about your pet's glaucoma condition, there are a few things that you can do:

 - If your dog is going to the vet for testing, take a trusted family member or friend with you who can listen when your brain shuts off.